artyomb/ruby_fun/readme.md

-# Different Ruby experiments just for fun)
+# Various Ruby experiments just for fun)

 ## Ruby meta mystery
 Using module prepend to stub and profile child Class methods